Nadaka Yoshinari: Winning Lumpinee and Rajadamnern Stadium titles

-On February 7, 2019, Nadaka fought against Bakjo Auddonmuang at Lumpinee Boxing Stadium in Bangkok, Thailand as a non-title 106 lbs bout and won by TKO with a left cross at 3R.
+On February 7, 2019, Nadaka fought against Bakjo Auddonmuang at Lumpinee in Bangkok, Thailand as a non-title 106 lbs bout and won by TKO with a left cross at 3R.
 Originally, he was going to fight against Olaylek Sor.Kaenjai.

-On February 24, 2019, Nadaka fought against Bigone Sor.Sirilux for the vacant title of Lumpinee Boxing Stadium of Japan (LPNJ) Mini flyweight championship, and this bout was also for Nadaka's test match for challenging Lumpinee Boxing Stadium title.
+On February 24, 2019, Nadaka fought against Bigone Sor.Sirilux for the vacant title of Lumpinee Stadium of Japan (LPNJ) Mini flyweight championship, and this bout was also for Nadaka's test match for challenging Lumpinee Stadium title.
 He knocked out Bigone by KO with left body hook at 1R 2:29.

-On April 14, 2019, Nadako fought against Singdum Kafaefogus for the vacant title of Lumpinee Boxing Stadium Mini flyweight championship which had been returned by Hercules Phetsimean, and he won by unanimous decision after 5R.
-Nadaka became the current champion of 3 titles of Lumpinee Boxing Stadium, Rajadamnern Boxing Stadium, and International Boxing Federation Muaythai.
+On April 14, 2019, Nadako fought against Singdum Kafaefogus for the vacant title of Lumpinee Mini flyweight championship which had been returned by Hercules Phetsimean, and he won by unanimous decision after 5R.
+Nadaka became the current champion of 3 titles of Lumpinee, Rajadamnern, and International Boxing Federation Muaythai.

 Yoshinari fought Kengkla Numponthep for the vacant Muay Thai Naikhanomtom Association (MNA) Light Flyweight title, in June 2019.
 He won the fight by unanimous decision.

 In his next fight, on July 18, 2019, Yoshinari fought Isantai Sitchefboontham for the IBF Muay Thai World Light Flyweight title.
 Sitchefboontham won the fight by decision.